 - Feed your starter daily and let it grow for a few days.
 You will use part of this starter to make the bread and save the rest for future use.

-- Mix part of your starter with flour and water and allow this mixture to rest for a few hours.
+- On the day you want to make your bread, mix part of your starter with flour and water and allow this mixture to rest for a few hours.
 Then add salt.

-- Fold the dough a few times before letting it rest again for approximately 10–30 minutes.
-Repeat the folding and resting steps a few times until the dough becomes smooth and stretchy.
+- Fold the dough a few times before letting it rest again for 10–30 minutes.
+Repeat the folding and resting steps a few times, until the dough becomes smooth and stretchy.